grantcolley/tradeview/README.md

 * DevelopmentInProgress.TradeView.Wpf.Host
 * DevelopmentInProgress.TradeServer.Console

 Compile and run the solution.
-This will start both the TradeView UI and the TradeServer WebHost running as a console app.
+This will start both the TradeView UI and the TradeServer WebHost, which runs as a console app.

 ## Start Trading
 Select the [Trading](#trading) module in the navigational panel then click **Demo Account**.
 This will open the trading tab for the **Demo Account** and automatically connect to Binance, the **Demo Account**'s default exchange, subscribing to order book and trade feed for the default asset.